MaureenFromuth/School_Districts_Analysis/README.md

 ![Updated Math Scoresby Grade](https://github.com/MaureenFromuth/School_Districts_Analysis/blob/master/Math_Score_by_Grade-Updated.png)

 Like the math scores, due to the fact that the errors and corrections were isolated to a specific grade, the impact for average reading scores is only within the 9th grade scores.
 Those scores turned from a numerical value to NaN.
+Of note, you can see in the original data, that the 9th grade average reading scores were lower than the 10th and 12th grades, and only a tenth of a point higher than the 11th graders.
+This confirms the assessment for the reason why the overall reading scores increase between the original and the updates within other summaries.

 >**Original Reading Scores by Grade**